Similan Islands Dive SitesSimilan Islands Dive Sites Quick Links

 The National Park, and in turn The Similan Islands dive sites, is officially open from November 01st - May 30th.
 This exact date however can vary by a few days.
 The monsoon season is between June and October.
 During this time of year, the winds change direction which means the West Coast can be subject to wind.
 There can also be more rain than usual, hence the National Park, and the Similan Islands dive sites, close.

 We usually say the “Phuket Liveaboard Season” for diving The Similan Islands begins October to the end of May.
 The good news for divers is that the Phuket Dive Sites do not close at any point during the year.
 This means you can dive Phuket all year round.

-Similan & Surin Island Liveaboard Trips normally last 4 days / 4 nights and offer around 10-20 dives.
+Similan and Surin Island Liveaboard Trips normally last around 4 days / 4 nights and offer around 10-20 dives.
 This will give you a good look at the variety of Similan Islands dive sites available.
 Luckily there are many operators to choose from with budgets to suit everyone.

 PLEASE NOTE: Indepth Dive Centre is not affiliated to any particular Liveaboard Operator.
 Consequently we have impartial views on all trips.
 As such we believe we can offer you the best unbiased advice for your Liveaboard.
 Based in your budget, current certification level and level of experience.

 After working for almost 20 years with these Liveaboard Trips, diving The Similan Islands dive sites, we have huge amount of experience about which boats are suitable for which people.
-And in addition, which Similans Islands dive sites will give you the best possible chances to see that Fish you have always wanted to see.
+And in addition, which Similans Islands will give you the best possible chances to see that Fish you have always wanted to see.
 Yes, you know what we are talking about!

 Any Questions, queries, comments or ideas about the Similan Islands or Thailand Liveaboard?
 PLEASE send them to us we will get back to you as fast as we can.

 Can you take PADI Courses in The Similans?